 What Is Sown Is Reaped

-6 The one who is taught the word must share in all good things with the one who teaches.
+6 The one who is taught orally the word must share in all good things with the one who teaches orally.
 7 Do not be deceived: God is not to be mocked, for whatever a man sows, this he will also reap.
 8 For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.
 9 Let us not grow weary in doing good, for in due time we will reap if we do not grow weary.
 10 So then, while we have opportunity, let us do good to all people, and especially to those who are of the household of the faith.

 Circumcision of No Value

 11 See with what large letters I am writing to you with my own hand.
 12 Those who want to make a good showing in the flesh who would force you to be circumcised, and only in order that they may not be persecuted for the cross of Christ.
-13 For even those who are circumcised do not themselves keep the law, but they desire to have you circumcised that they may boast in your flesh.
+13 For even those who are circumcised do not themselves keep the Law, but they desire to have you circumcised that they may boast in your flesh.
 14 But far be it from me to boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.
 15 For neither circumcision counts for anything, nor uncircumcision, but a new creation.
-16 And as for all who walk by this rule, peace and mercy be upon them, and upon the Israel of God.
+16 And as for all who walk by this rule, peace and mercy be upon them, even upon the Israel of God.

 Conclusion and Benediction